Location540 East California Avenue, Fresno, CA 93706, United States

 Electrical EngineersHardin-Davidson Engineering

-From the architect.
+Text description provided by the architects.
 Upon first stepping inside the new Edison High School Academic Building your eyes are drawn upward.
 The soaring windows and lofty ceiling are truly stirring in the abounding natural light.
 It is sure to be a spot which will exhilarate and inspire the students soon to walk the halls of this unique new construct.

 Edison Technical High School was originally founded in 1906, just twenty-one years after Fresno California was incorporated as a city proper in 1885.
 The High School’s west Fresno neighborhood saw steady growth through the next 60 years.
 From its humble beginnings with just two buildings, the campus grew to include additional classroom wings, art and drama, on all sides the school expanded to support the thriving community.